-Load is distributed to each online Roboserver in the cluster, based on the number of unused execution slots on the Roboserver.
-The next request is always distributed to the Roboserver with the most available slots.
-The number of available execution slots is obtained through the initial Ping response, and the executor keeps track of each robot it starts and when it completes.
-The number of execution slots on a Roboserver is determined by the max concurrent robots on the Servers tab.
+The load is distributed to each online RoboServer in the cluster, based on the number of unused execution slots on the RoboServer.
+The next request is always distributed to the RoboServer with the most available slots.
+The number of available execution slots is obtained through the initial ping response, and the executor keeps track of each robot it starts and when it completes.
+The number of execution slots on a RoboServer is determined by the max concurrent robots setting on the Servers tab.